 Opened jars must be stored in the refrigerator, where they will keep for several months.

 Marmalades are unusual among sweet preserves in that they will continue to "set up" for days, even weeks after they cool in the jars.
-If your just-cooled marmalade seems slightly runnier than you'd like, try waiting for 2 weeks to see if it reaches a firm jell.
+If your just-cooled marmalade seems slightly runnier than you'd like, try waiting for two weeks to see if it reaches a firm gel.